 His recent research includes the characteristics of success and failure in L3 fusions for Lenke 5 curves, and the outcomes of extra-articular drilling for osteochondritis dissecans (OCD) of the talus.

-Dr. Phillips graduated from the University of Texas Medical School at Houston, where he was accepted into the Alpha Omega Alpha honor society.
-He completed an orthopaedic surgery residency at The University of Utah Hospital in Salt Lake City, serving as chief resident of orthopaedic surgery during his final year of residency.
-He is double fellowship trained in pediatric orthopaedic surgery at Rady Children's Hospital in San Diego, Calif. and pediatric orthopaedic hand surgery at Texas Scottish Rite Hospital in Dallas.
+Dr. Phillips earned his medical degree from the University of Texas Medical School at Houston, where he was accepted into the Alpha Omega Alpha honor society.
+He completed his orthopaedic surgery residency at the University of Utah Hospital in Salt Lake City, serving as chief resident of orthopaedic surgery during his final year of residency.
+He completed fellowships in pediatric orthopaedic surgery at Rady Children's Hospital-San Diego, and pediatric orthopaedic hand surgery at Texas Scottish Rite Hospital for Children in Dallas.

 Dr. Phillips enjoys all aspects of pediatric orthopaedics and has a special interest in pediatric hand conditions.
 He has additional specialty training in the complex reconstruction of limb deformities using internal lengthening devices and gradual correction with external frames.